Lyndon-Mackay/lyndon-mackay.github.io/src/markdown/webdevelopment.md

 ### Static site generator with Hugo

 My first job out of university was working for the networking team transferring data from a drupel site to markdown.
-The markdown data was used to along with a static site generator for their new website.
+The markdown data was along with a static site generator for their new website.

 ### University as part of my degree

 As part of my bachelor's thesis I transferred a network analytics app to the web.
-Additionally I have done various web assignments interacting with database using ajax along with serverside programming.
+Additionally I have completed various web assignments interacting with database using ajax along with serverside programming.